 However, this does not necessarily mean that the car is in bad shape.
 It's just important to do some extra research and ask questions about any issues that the car may have had in the past.
 If possible, a full history of car repair, maintenance, and ownership should be available to you.

 Most sellers are honest when it comes to disclosing any existing damages and repairs that need to be done on the car.
-However, there are some who are not so honest.
+However, some are not so honest.
 Check the car carefully and look for any signs of damage, rust, or corrosion.
 If you find anything suspicious, ask the seller what repairs were done to fix them and if there is any proof that they have been fixed properly.

 The seller won't usually open up if there are any existing damages, so it's important to be knowledgeable and observant and/or ask someone who is.